Note on the Number of Almost Ordinary Triangles: Algorithmic aspects

 Note that for a set of $n$ points in general position, all ${n \choose 3}$ triangles are ordinary.
 Similarly, under broad conditions as in Theorem~\ref{thm:n/2-t}, the number of $\tau$-ordinary triangles is cubic when $\tau=17$.
 It follows that the algorithm is asymptotically optimal in the worst case.

-\subparagraph{Proof of Proposition~\ref{thm:detection}.} As in the proof of Theorem~\ref{thm:reporting}, in the first phase, the algorithm determines the counts $I(\ell)$ over all $\ell \in \L$ in $O(n^2)$ time.
-In the second phase, the algorithm constructs an undirected graph $G$ on vertex set $X$, where two vertices are connected by an edge if and only if the connecting line is $\tau$-ordinary.
+\subparagraph{Proof of Theorem~\ref{thm:detection}.} Let $X=\{x_1,x_2,\ldots,x_n\}$.
+As in the proof of Proposition~\ref{prop:reporting}, in the first phase, the algorithm determines the counts $I(\ell)$ over all $\ell \in \L$ in $O(n^2)$ time.
+In the second phase, the algorithm constructs an undirected graph $G=(X,E)$ on vertex set $X$, where two vertices are connected by an edge if and only if the connecting line is $\tau$-ordinary.
 Since $|X|=n$, constructing $G$ takes $O(n^2)$ time based on the previous information.

-Note that triangles in $G$ are in one-to-one correspondence to $\tau$-ordinary triangles spanned by $X$.
-Then it runs the algorithms of Itai and Rodeh (cf. Lemma~\ref{itai}) for triangle detection in $G$ (respectively, for triangle counting), and returns with the same answer.
-This last step takes $O(n^\omega)$ time, thus the overall running time is $O(n^\omega)$.
+In general, \ie, for $\tau \geq 3$, the set of $\tau$-ordinary triangles spanned by $X$ is only a proper subset of the set of triangles in $G$; this is because three collinear points on a $\tau$-ordinary line form a triangle in $G$ but do \emph{not} form a $\tau$-ordinary triangle.

+For counting, one can count all graph triangles with the algorithm of Itai and Rodeh (cf. Lemma~\ref{itai}) and subtract ${s \choose 3}$ for each $\tau$-ordinary line containing $s$ points.
+Detection can then be handled by checking whether the adjusted count is positive.

+For actually finding a $\tau$-ordinary triangle, we show how to extract a non-collinear triangle without increasing the running time.
+To this end, we adapt the the algorithm of Itai and Rodeh for triangle detection in $G$ (cf. Lemma~\ref{itai}).
+Specifically we compute the following matrices: